Deng-Goch/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms:

-## A repository for data-structures-and-algorithms implemented from scratch, literally from scratch.
+A repository for data-structures-and-algorithms implemented from scratch, literally from scratch.

+A lot of these data structures are dependent on other data structures, so for it to work with you, you need the entire repo.

+Also, please keep in mind that the data structures are continuously being improved, so there might be some bugs.

 ## The Data Structures are as follow:

 ## 1- Array:
-    1- Dynamic Array
+    1- Static Array.
-    2- Static Array
+    2- Dynamic Array.

 ## 2- Linked List:
     1- Singly Linked List.